The Kermit Project

 29 April 2021

-I was the manager of the DEC-20s and Bill's boss, and I had outlined what was needed: a file-transfer protocol following the ISO OSI layered model that could work for the widest possible variety computers and operating systems including our own DEC-20 mainframes, our IBM mainframes, and the " Superbrain" CP/M microcomputer we were about to place in a public terminal room so users could download their mainframe files onto floppy diskettes (so strictly speaking the first real Kermit transfer, i.e. between two computers, took place a few weeks later between the DEC-20 and the Superbrain).
+I was the manager of the DEC-20s and Bill's boss, and I had outlined what was needed: a file-transfer protocol following the ISO OSI layered model that could work for the widest possible variety of computers and operating systems including our own DEC-20 mainframes, our IBM mainframes, and the " Superbrain" CP/M microcomputer we were about to place in a public terminal room so users could download their mainframe files onto floppy diskettes (so strictly speaking the first real Kermit transfer, i.e. between two computers, took place a few weeks later between the DEC-20 and the Superbrain).
 Why were we doing all this?
 It's explained here.

-The Kermit protocol had to be platform independent and super-robust to allow error-free transfer of both binary files and text files between any two kinds of computers, even on bad or restricted data connections.
+The Kermit protocol had to be platform independent and super-robust to allow error-free transfer of both binary files and text files between any two kinds of computers, even on bad or non-transprent data connections.
 And it had to use a well-defined common intermediate representation for text files "on the wire" so no Kermit program would have to know the details of any other Kermit's file system, record format, or character encoding (e.g. ASCII vs EBCDIC).
 To these requirements, Bill added the proviso that protocol had to be extensible and "made it so".

 Bill worked out the details of the basic protocol and wrote the first two implementations; one for the DEC-20 and one for CP/M. A few months later the IBM PC was announced and Bill adapted his CP/M version to PC-DOS and turned it over to another programmer in our group, Daphne Tzoar.
 Meanwhile the IBM mainframe version was written for VM/CMS by Vace Kundakci of our IBM systems group.
-Soon, we also had a bare-bones 4.2BSD Unix version from our Computer Science Department.
+Soon, we also had a bare-bones 4.2BSD Unix version from Columbia's Computer Science Department.

 We contributed these programs to user groups like DECUS (DEC) and SHARE (IBM), and before long Kermit software was in use at universities, companies, and government agencies all over the world, which began to send us Kermit programs they had written for other platforms: PDP-11/RSX, VAX/VMS, various other mainframe OS's (Burroughs, CDC, Cray, Honeywell, Sperry/Univac...), variations on CP/M Kermit for different incompatible micros; variations on PC Kermit for incompatible DOS PCs.
 Meanwhile we wrote an all-new full-function C-Kermit program for Unix and Macintosh Kermit for the brand-new Mac, based on C-Kermit.
 In 1985 Bill left Columbia and I took over Kermit protocol and software development myself and stuck with it for 27 years.